Go Back

 Ingredients

-• 1 large head cauliflower, broken into bite-sized florets
+• 1 large head cauliflower, cut into evenly sized florets

 • 1 cup grated Parmesan cheese